ElektraInitiative/libelektra/doc/GETSTARTED.md

   sudo yum install -y cmake git gcc-c++
   ```

   Or on macOS, most of the build tools can be obtained by installing [Xcode](https://developer.apple.com/xcode/).
 Other required tools may be installed using [brew](https://brew.sh/).
-First install brew as described on their website.
+First, install brew as described on their website.
 Then issue the following command to get cmake to complete the basic requirements:

   ```sh
   brew install cmake git